zhendrikse/science/relativity/perihelion_mercury.md

 <a href="https://courses.lumenlearning.com/suny-astronomy/chapter/tests-of-general-relativity/">Tests of General Relativity</a>
 </blockquote>

+Various scientists had already tried to explain this subtle difference.

 <blockquote>
 According to Newtonian gravitation, the gravitational forces exerted by the planets will cause Mercury’s perihelion to advance by about 531 seconds of arc (arcsec) per century.
 In the nineteenth century,